ameer-alwadiya/other-projects/anasazi-simulation/README.md

 ## Model Analysis

 The model includes sensitivity and goodness-of-fit analyses to evaluate the impact of new features and parameter values.
-Detailed methodology and results can be found in the [Model Analysis](#model-analysis) section.

 ## Reflection